 Crossover: These are generally frowned upon; there used to be a lot of joke SCPs which were nothing more than "It's that thing from that show, and here's how the SCP foundation would describe it!", and they got eventually deleted.
 However, Clef's "Project Crossover" is a challenge to write a good crossover story—or, a good bad crossover story.

-Cult: Many are known enemies of The Foundation and many worship/created different objects.
+Cult: Many are known enemies (though some are more neutral) of The Foundation and many worship/created different objects.
+Examples include:

-Church of the Broken God: A cross of Clockpunk and Machine Worship, as the name implies they worship a broken mechanical god.
-They claim that SCP-882 is the "heart" of their god.
+Church of the Broken God: Three branches, one Clockpunk,one Steampunk, one Cyberpunk all of which practice Machine Worship.
+As the name implies, they worship a broken mechanical god.
+Split into three branches, one of which claims that SCP-882 is the "heart" of their god.
 They also show interest in SCP-217 and SCP-271.
 The implications of a union between these objects is disturbing.